Subwoofers are great additions to any home theater and car audio system, especially if you’re

 Some SPL Meters will come with a preselected dB range.
 However, if your SPL meter doesn’t have one, select a range that has 75 dB in the middle.
 Typically sounds above 85 dB are considered dangerous, while sounds under 60 dB are considered background music.
 For optimum sound, 75dB is probably best.

 6. Place the SPL Meter in Your Listening Spot

 As you’re calibrating the subwoofer, you should try to mimic the conditions of how you’ll be listening to the sound.
 Place the meter at the place where your ears will be.

 You don’t have to angle the mic towards the subwoofer or speakers.
-Instead, it would help if you pointed it towards the ceiling.
+Instead, it would help if you pointed it toward the ceiling.
 However, you should make sure that the mic is not being blocked from any angle, as this will prevent it from picking up some of the sounds and impacting the readings’ accuracy.

 7. Get the Subwoofer’s Volume Levels to a Uniform Reading

 You can now begin calibrating your Subwoofer.
 Look at the subwoofer’s menu and find the function for level calibration.
 If you can’t find the calibration function, look at the subwoofer’s user manual to find where calibration occurs.

 Playtest audio from each subwoofer and measure it against the SPL meter.
 Continue adjusting the subwoofer’s volume levels to match the calibration level of 75 dB.
 Be patient and carefully listen to the kind of sound your subwoofer is producing.